k-fathi/learn-DevOps-tools/README.md

-A reposotory to learn the DevOps tools
+A reposotory to learn the DevOps tools.